-The TDM Framework has informed and will continue to inform several community transportation processes in the Balboa Area, including the implementation of the Balboa Park Station Area Plan, the Balboa Reservoir, the CCSF Facilities Master Plan, and the City College Sustainability Plan.
+Several policies, plans, and community processes inform transportation planning in the Balboa Area, including the Balboa Park Station Area Plan, the Balboa Reservoir Request for Proposals (RFP) transportation principles, the City of San Francisco's TDM Program for new development, the CCSF Facilities Master Plan, and the City College Sustainability Plan.
 The following chapters allude to these documents and their transportation goals.
+Many neighborhood plans, CCSF plans, and citywide policies already contain TDM goals or discuss managing transportation demand.
+Summarized below, these goals aim to: